Allston: Music

 Several recording studios are located in the neighborhood, such as Galaxy Park, established in 1999.
 Allston's music scene includes a DIY community.
 The annual Allston-Brighton parade and annual Allston DIY Fest feature many of the neighborhood's musical acts.

+In the 1960s, Boston Mayor Kevin White developed Summerthing, a series of free concerts performed at Allston's Ringer Park.
+Several Rock and Roll Hall of Fame artists played for free, including The Byrds, Bo Diddley, BB King and Chuck Berry.

 Sports

 Major League Baseball's Boston Braves played at Braves Field (now Boston University's Nickerson Field) at Allston's eastern edge, from 1915 to 1952.
 The Boston Patriots of the American Football League (now the New England Patriots of the National Football League) played four seasons in Allston: at Nickerson Field in 1960 through 1962; and at Harvard Stadium in 1970.

 Education

 Public schools

 Public schools in Allston are part of the school district of Boston Public Schools.

 Gardner Pilot Academy (also called the Thomas Gardner School), located on Athol Street, serves Allston residents pre-kindergarten through grade eight.
 In April 2008, a science teacher at Gardner Pilot Academy won the "Ultimate Science Classroom", a raffle prize furnished annually by the National Science Teachers Association.
 The school received approximately $40,000 in science teaching materials and apparatus.

 The Horace Mann School for the Deaf and Hard of Hearing, located on Armington Street, is the oldest public school for the hearing impaired in the United States.
 The school was attended by Helen Keller and Alexander Graham Bell's work at the school inspired him to begin experiments in an apparatus to help deaf children hear.
 These experiments eventually led to the telephone.
 The school serves the hearing impaired in Boston from pre-kindergarten through twelfth grade.

 Jackson Mann School, also on Armington Street, serves residents from kindergarten through eighth grade.